 Fortunoff had built its following through creative and consistent advertising and marketing.
 Starting with Max featuring great prices, to the Fortunoff sign painted in bold white lettering on the original Livonia Avenue store, to award-winning actress Lauren Bacall’s signature husky voice proclaiming, "I shop at Fortunoff," there was no shortage of marketing ideas.

 My parents, Alan and Helene, gave free reign to ad agencies and their art directors.
-Other major retail brands always had a consistent look, color palette and font, but Fortunoff’s jewelry business had many looks.
+Other major retail brands always had a consistent look, color palette and font, but Fortunoff’s fine jewelry business had many looks.
 Catalog covers were each a surprise, unrelated to previous ones.
 "Other established jewelry brands were predictable—robin’s-egg blue or red—but we liked variety with a touch of humor."

 Our jewelry branding or "institutional" campaigns ran in newspapers, magazines, and catalogs.
 We added a new tag line to the original, "The Source" and became "One of New York’s Jewels," as we used iconic NYC locations like Yankee Stadium’s baseball diamond, Central Park and the Guggenheim Museum to showcase our jewelry.